Finding the perfect font

 Its carefully organised style makes it easily legible in long sections of text and display sizes.

-Due to this flexibility, it’s easy to see why Prompt is one of the best fonts for logos.
+Due to this flexibility, it’s easy to see why Prompt is one of the best fonts on our list.

 The thin characters of the BenchNine font look splendid in this restaurant logo design.

 Despite the narrow lettering, BenchNine manages to be robust and impactful.